 Aspiring airframe technicians seeking an associate's degree program must first find one that is accredited by the Federal Aviation Administration (FAA), from which they can seek certification.
 Students learn how to apply these concepts in order to maintain, repair and calibrate aircraft electrical, navigational, hydraulic, landing gear, positioning and control systems.
 Most programs are offered by community, technical and vocational colleges and can be completed in less than a year.
 Applicants must possess a high school diploma or a General Education Development (GED) equivalent.
 In some cases, students must pass mathematics and English language placement tests to be admitted.

-Airframe Technology Associate's
+Airframe Technology Associate's Degree

-Associate degree programs in airframe technology are comprised of both classroom lectures and practical laboratory sessions.
+Associate's degree programs in airframe technology are comprised of both classroom lectures and practical laboratory sessions.
 Some specific course examples are: